| A Brief History

 formed in Maryland and Massachusetts never functioned.
 Similar corporations were also

+formed in the territories of Alaska, Hawaii, and Puerto Rico.
 The rural rehabilitation corporations began to buy huge tracts of farmland which they

 subdivided into 40- and 60-acre plots, then mortgaged those plots to displaced farm